A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Potential sources of systematics

 \subsection{Tidal Effects as LOSA mimickers}

-To understand the waveform systematics in LOSA inference when we neglect the tidal effects, we inject a non-accelerating GW170817-like BNS considered in section \ref{sec:LOSA_PE} using \texttt{IMRPhenomXP\_NRTIdalv2} in zero noise and then recover $\Gamma_1$ and other parameters using \texttt{IMRPhenomXP} and \texttt{IMRPhenomXP\_NRTIdalv2} as the base waveforms.
+To understand the waveform systematics in LOSA inference when we neglect the tidal effects, we inject a non-accelerating GW170817-like BNS considered in section \ref{sec:LOSA_PE} using \textsc{IMRPhenomXP\_NRTIdalv2} in zero noise and then recover $\Gamma_1$ and other parameters using \textsc{IMRPhenomXAS} and \textsc{IMRPhenomXP\_NRTidalv2} as the base waveforms.

-For the \texttt{IMRPhenomXP} recovery, we find the SNR $\rho_{\rm mf}^N$ to be $43.62$, while for the \texttt{IMRPhenomXP\_NRTIdalv2} recovery we find the same number to be $52.04$.
-Figure \ref{fig:corner_plot_comp_tidal} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for both of these cases: \texttt{XP} (green) and \texttt{NRTidalv2} (brown).
-None of $\Gamma_1$, $\mathcal{M}$, or $q$ are recovered when using \texttt{IMRPhenomXP} as the base waveform, while all of these are very well recovered when using \texttt{IMRPhenomXP\_NRTIdalv2}.
-Therefore,the exclusion of tidal effects in binaries can mimic LOSA.
+Figure \ref{fig:corner_plot_comp_tidal} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for both of these cases and Table~\ref{tab: snr_tidal} shows the corresponding SNRs.
+We find that none of $\Gamma_1$, $\mathcal{M}$, or $q$ are recovered when using \textsc{IMRPhenomXAS} as the base waveform, while all of these are very well recovered when using \textsc{IMRPhenomXP\_NRTIdalv2}.
+Therefore, the exclusion of tidal effects in binaries can mimic LOSA.